-Debt service on the Series 2021 Bonds shall be payable from ad valorem taxes to be levied for such purpose on all taxable property in the Metropolitan Government without limit as to time, rate, or amount.
-The Series 2021 Bonds shall be direct general obligations of the Metropolitan Government, and the full faith and credit of the Metropolitan Government, together with the taxing power of the Metropolitan Government as to all taxable property in the Metropolitan Government, are hereby irrevocably pledged.
-Without limiting the foregoing, the debt service on the Series 2021 Bonds shall be paid from (i) the debt service fund of the General Services District for debt service attributable to Series 2021 Bonds the proceeds of which refunded the Refunded Bonds that financed or refinanced projects in the General Services District, (ii) the debt service fund of the Grunded the Refunded the Refunded Bonds that financed or refinanced or refinanced projects in the Urban Services District, and (iii) the school debt service fund for debt service attributable to Series 2021 Bonds the proceeds of which refunded the Refunded the Refunded Bonds that financed or refinanced school
+Debt service on the Series 2021C Bonds shall be payable from ad valorem taxes to be levied for such purpose on all taxable property in the Metropolitan Government without limit as to time, rate, or amount.
+The Series 2021C Bonds shall be direct general obligations of the Metropolitan Government, and the full faith and credit of the Metropolitan Government, together with the taxing power of the Metropolitan Government as to all taxable property in the Metropolitan Government, are hereby irrevocably pledged.
+Without limiting the foregoing, the debt service on the Series 2021C Bonds shall be paid from (i) the debt service fund of the General Services District for debt service attributable to Series 2021C Bonds the proceeds of which refunded the Refunded Series 2021C Bonds that financed or refinanced projects in the General Services fund of the Urban Services District for debt service fund of the Refunded Series 2021C Bonds that financed or refinanced projects in the Urban Services District, and (iii) the school debt service fund for debt service fund for debt service fund or refinanced projects in the Urban Services District, and (iii) the school debt service fund for debt for debt for the foregoing for the foregoing for foregoing for foregoing for foregoing for forego